-The Governing Body is made up of 14 people from different sectors of the local community, staff members and students.
-The Board meet three times a year with an additional three strategic planning sessions.
-There are five committees; Standards, Finance and Research, Audit, Search and Governance.
-The Standards Committee meet four times a year and the Finance and Audit Committees meet three times a year.
+The Governing Body is made up of people from different sectors of the local community, staff members and students.
+The board meet three times a year with an additional three strategic planning sessions.
+There are five committees: Standards, Finance and Research, Audit, Search and Governance.
+The Standards Committee meet three times a year and the Finance and Audit Committees meet three times a year.
 Search and Governance Committees are held as and when required.
 Committee membership is made up predominately from the appointed governors.

 The Corporation’s role is strategic, and members do not involve themselves in the day-to-day management of the College.

 Principal and Chief Executive